GDSC-KJSIT/hacktober-fest/README.md

 ## Task Details/Problem Statements
 ### A. Web Development.
-### 1.Design a Interactive Webpage which fetches News using News API
+* 1. Design a Interactive Webpage which fetches News using News API
-### 2. Design User Interface for a static Blog Website
+* 2. Design User Interface for a static Blog Website
-### 3. A Quiz Web-App using React.js
+* 3. A Quiz Web-App using React.js

 ### B. App Development.
-### 1. Create a password manager app
+* 1. Create a password manager app
-### 2 .
-Medicine tracker/ Reminder app
+* 2. Medicine tracker/ Reminder app
-### 3 .
-Food Ordering app
+* 3. Food Ordering app

 ### C. Competetive Programming
-### 1 .
-It is interesting to find the factorial of a number, and calculating it is also not a big deal.
+* 1. It is interesting to find the factorial of a number, and calculating it is also not a big deal.
 But geeks it is the hacktober fest  and you have to calculate the factorial using recursion in any language.
-### 2.
+* 2.

 ### D. AI/ML
-### 1. Face detection logic in any language
+* 1. Face detection logic in any language
-### 2. Data Prdeiction Model for any business purchase
+* 2. Data Prdeiction Model for any business purchase

 ### E. Blockchain
-### 1. Write a lottery smart contract using solidity language
+* 1. Write a lottery smart contract using solidity language
-### 2. Write an ecommerce smart contract using solidity language
+* 2. Write an ecommerce smart contract using solidity language
-### 2. Create a smart contract for generating NFTs when registered products are bought by buyers.
+* 2. Create a smart contract for generating NFTs when registered products are bought by buyers.